Learning to be Fair: A Consequentialist Approach to Equitable Decision-Making: Selecting Policies in the Presence of Trade-Offs

 This strategy aims to achieve the highest appearance rate given the available budget.
-However, in so doing, it implicitly prioritizes those closest to the courthouse---for whom rides are typically less expensive---which could lead to unintended consequences.
+However, in so doing, it implicitly prioritizes those who live closest to the courthouse---for whom rides are typically less expensive---which could lead to unintended consequences.
 For example, consider the Santa Clara County Public Defender Office (SCCPDO) in California, which represents tens of thousands of indigent clients every year.
-Like many American jurisdictions, Santa Clara County, which includes San Jose, is racially segregated (Figure \ref{fig:map}).
-In particular, Santa Clara's Vietnamese population, one of the county's largest ethnic minorities, and a focus of the defender's office, tends to live farther away from the courthouse than other racial groups, including white individuals.
+Like many American jurisdictions, Santa Clara County, which includes San Jose, is geographically segregated by race (Figure \ref{fig:map}).
+In particular, Santa Clara's Vietnamese population, one of the county's largest ethnic minorities, does not tend to live as close to the courthouse as other racial or ethnic groups, including white individuals.

-To understand the impacts of a strategy that optimizes exclusively for appearance, we start with a dataset of 22,283 cases handled by SCCPDO between between 2017 and 2019.
-For each individual, we use the historical data to estimate $Y_i(0)$ based on age, gender, offense severity (misdemeanor or felony), appearance history, and the client's distance to the courthouse.
+To understand the impacts of a strategy that optimizes exclusively for appearance, we start with a dataset of 65,193 court dates handled by SCCPDO between January 1, 2017 and December 4, 2023.
+For the sake of consistency, this population of court dates consists solely of clients' first court date after arraignment.
+For clients with court dates after January 1, 2021, we use the historical data from 2017--2020 to model $Y_i(0)$ with a logistic regression model based on age, race/ethnicity, offense severity (misdemeanor or felony), two-year appearance history, the day of the week and month of the court appearance, and the distance from the client's home to the courthouse.
 For simplicity, we assume $Y_i(1) = 1$, meaning that all individuals who receive a ride attend court.
-Finally, we assume rides cost \$5 per mile.
+Finally, we assume rides cost \$5 per mile in each direction, in line with current rideshare prices.

 Under the naive optimization approach outlined above, Figure~\ref{fig:spending_curve} shows per-capita spending for white and Vietnamese clients across different overall transportation budgets.
-For example, for an overall budget of \$80,000, a policy that allocates rides to those with the highest estimated treatment effect per dollar would end up spending, on average, \$7.40 for every white client, but only \$5.38 on average per Vietnamese client.
-Policymakers and other stakeholders may deem this disparity to be undesirable, and may thus be willing to accept lower appearance rates in return for more equal spending across groups, a trade-off that we formalize and address in the following sections.
+For example, given an annual budget of \$50,000, a policy that allocates rides to those with the highest estimated treatment effect per dollar would end up spending, on average, \$6.86 for every white client, but only \$4.54 on average per Vietnamese client.
+Policymakers and other stakeholders may deem this disparity to be undesirable, and may thus be willing to accept lower overall appearance rates in return for more equal spending across groups.